amine123r/docgen-ai-/README.md

-# DocuMate - AI Documentation Generator Extension
+# DocGen AI - AI Documentation Generator Extension

 > Automatically generate comprehensive documentation for your GitHub repositories using AI

 ## 🚀 Overview

-DocuMate is a Chrome extension that analyzes your code repositories and generates professional documentation including README files, API docs, code comments, and project wikis using advanced AI.
+DocGen AI is a Chrome extension that analyzes your code repositories and generates professional documentation including README files, API docs, code comments, and project wikis using advanced AI.

 ## ✨ Features